weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

     this occurs, select **Cancel**, then wait several more minutes and try again.

-20. Allan’s email address should now appear on the **Validate this connector** page.
+19. Allan’s email address should now appear on the **Validate email** page.
 Select **Validate**.

-21. Once the validation is complete, select **Close**.
+20. Once the validation is complete, select **Close**.
 On the **Validation Result** page, the validation will either be successful, or it will have failed.
 Perform the appropriate steps below depending on which result you receive.

-22. If the validation was successful, the two validation tasks should be
+21. If the validation was successful, the two validation tasks should be
     displayed: **checking connectivity to the IP address** and **sending a test email to an on-premises user mailbox within this IP address**.
 The status of both tasks should be **Succeeded**.
     ‎
-    ‎Select **Save**, and then select **OK** once the information is successfully saved.
+    ‎Select **Next**, and then select **Create connector** and **Done**.
 Proceed to the final step in this task; you can skip the remaining steps, which provide instruction on what to do if the validation failed.
 Since your validation was successful, you can skip to the final step.

-23. If either of the validation tasks failed, select the failed task and then select the **pencil** icon to display the **Details** about that task.
+22. If either of the validation tasks failed, select the failed task and then select the **pencil** icon to display the **Details** about that task.
 This will help you troubleshoot the issue that caused the task failure.